madeleinemila/triage-app/README.md

 An example:

-- A TV journalist, in the newsroom or in the field, has to meet tight deadlines and use a diverse and often unique combo of technologies.
+- A TV journalist, in the newsroom or in the field, has to meet tight deadlines and use a diverse and often unique combo of technologies

 - The journalist **might not have the technical expertise** to be comfortable troubleshooting without guidance

 - But the **solutions** are sometimes **straightforward**

-- The journalist might not have or read a user guide, but they are likely to be **on a web browser**
+- The journalist might not have a user guide, but they are likely to be **on a web browser**

 - Technical staff might also need to spend their time on more complex issues